Home » Recipes » Dessert » Easy 2-Ingredient Soda Cake Recipe

 Notes

-• While I used a bundt pan to make this Soda Cake (shown in the photos), next time I make this 2-ingredient cake I would use a 9 x 13 sheet cake pan.
+• While I used a bundt pan to make this Soda Cake (shown in the photos), I think you get better results when you use a 9 x 13 sheet cake pan.
 Due to the consistency of the cake (it’s pretty crumbly) you want smaller pieces that won’t fall apart.
-A cupcake tin would also be great!

-• Be sure to cook this cake well.
+• Be sure to cook this cake through.
 The consistency can be gummy if not cooked long enough.
-The top of the cake will look golden, but cook for a little bit longer to ensure that the bottom is ready.
+The top of the cake will look golden.
+Watch for the cake to pull away from the sides of the pan, then insert a cake tester or toothpick to check the center.

 • Adding extracts elevates the flavor game even more!
 How delish would almond extract be with a Cherry Chip cake made with Orange soda?!
 The rum extract I used gave this a nice rum flavor.